Guide to Debt Consolidation Loans for Veterans

 The Takeaway

 Consolidating debt may help military veterans get out of debt faster.
 By consolidating debt, you could have more affordable monthly payments with lower interest rates.
 However, it is important to do your research before consolidating your loans.
-Veterans have some additional alternatives available to them, so you will want to compare all your options.
+Veterans have some additional alternatives available to them, so you may want to compare all your options.

 If you are looking for a debt consolidation loan, Lantern by SoFi can help.
 In our online marketplace, you can get options from multiple lenders all at once to find the best option for you.
 It’s fast and convenient.